charmed-kubernetes/kubernetes-docs/pages/k8s/upgrading.md

 ### Upgrading Docker

-**CDK** will use the latest stable version of Docker when it is deployed.
+**Charmed Kubernetes** will use the latest stable version of Docker when it is deployed.
 Since upgrading Docker can cause service disruption, there will be no automatic upgrades and instead this process must be triggered by the operator.